A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Haydys--Witten equations and their specializations

-offers some degree of control over the asymptotic behaviour of the Higgs field $\phi$ on manifolds with controlled asymptotic volume growth (ALX spaces). \begin{theorem}[Kapustin-Witten solutions on ALE and ALF spaces {\cite[Main Theorem 1]{Nagy2021}}] Assume $W^4$ is an ALE or ALF gravitational instanton and $(A,\phi)$ is a finite energy solution of the $\theta$-Kapustin-Witten equations, $\theta\neq 0 \pmod{\pi}$.
-Then $\phi$ has bounded $L^2$-norm. \end{theorem} Since bounded $L^2$-norm in particular implies bounded $L^2$-average on spheres, it follows that for finite energy solutions on $\R^4$ and $S^1 \times \R^3$ the function $\kappa$ in \autoref{thm:background-taubes-dichotomy} converges to $0$ as $r\to\infty$.
-Taubes' dichotomy then yields the following corollary. \begin{corollary} On $\R^4$, $\R^3\times S^1$ and compact manifolds, solutions of the $\theta$-Kapustin-Witten equations with finite positive energy are such that $A$ is flat, $\nabla^A \phi = 0$, and $[\phi\wedge\phi]=0$. \end{corollary} A generalization of Taubes' dichotomy to any ALE or ALF space was proposed in \cite{Bleher2023a}.
-With this \autoref{cor:background-Nagy-Oliveira-Conjecture} applies to ALE, ALF, and compact manifolds.
+offers some degree of control over the asymptotic behaviour of the Higgs field $\phi$ on manifolds with controlled asymptotic volume growth (ALX spaces). \begin{Theorem}[Kapustin--Witten solutions on ALE and ALF spaces {\cite[Main Theorem 1]{Nagy2021}}] Assume $W^4$ is an ALE or ALF gravitational instanton and $(A,\phi)$ is a finite energy solution of the $\theta$-Kapustin--Witten equations, $\theta\neq 0 \pmod{\pi}$.
+Then $\phi$ has bounded $L^2$-norm. \end{Theorem} Since bounded $L^2$-norm in particular implies bounded $L^2$-average on spheres, it follows that for finite energy solutions on $\R^4$ and $S^1 \times \R^3$ the function $\kappa$ in Theorem~\ref{thm:background-taubes-dichotomy} converges to $0$ as~${r\to\infty}$.
+Taubes' dichotomy then yields the following corollary. \begin{Corollary} On $\R^4$, $\R^3\times S^1$ and compact manifolds, solutions of the $\theta$-Kapustin--Witten equations with finite positive energy are such that $A$ is flat, $\nabla^A \phi = 0$, and $[\phi\wedge\phi]=0$. \end{Corollary} A generalization of Taubes' dichotomy to any ALE or ALF space was proposed in~\cite{Bleher2023a}.
+With this Corollary~\ref{cor:background-Nagy-Oliveira-Conjecture} applies to ALE, ALF, and compact manifolds.